tchris159/Data-Engineering-Zoom-Camp/README.md

 To reinforce learning, I complete homeworks, lectures, was involved with collaborating and debugging errors and discussing solutions in the slack channel, and a final project to get the certification.

+Which offered structured curriculum, 3500+ students to collaborate on projects a community to help debug each other's issues and also talk about data engineering, homework's lectures, and I enjoyed learning and feeling like a student again and exploring technologies not within my own company's stack and seeing what technologies are out there in industry and hands-on.

 - **Start**: 17 January 2022
 - Register in [DataTalks.Club's Slack](https://datatalks.club/slack.html)
 - The [`#course-data-engineering`](https://app.slack.com/client/T01ATQK62F8/C01FABYF2RG) channel